2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 a family of baboons

 Another day in Chobe National Park, Botswana.
 In Savuti, to be precise.
-At 6 am the game drive started again.
-The day before, we spotted an elephant carcass, so our guide safely assumed we would see some animals gather there.
+At 6 am, the game drive started again.
+We spotted an elephant carcass the day before, so our guide safely assumed we would see some animals gather there.

 And right he was.
 At the carcass, we found a pride of lions feasting on the meat.
 A male overlooking the scene, some mothers eating, some mothers napping, and cubs going all over the place.

 We also spotted many elephants later on.
 One had climbed a hillside, which even surprised our guide.
-At a pool, we discovered a giant herd of more than 50 elephants.
-Little ones too.
+We discovered a giant herd of more than 50 elephants at a pool.
+Little ones, too.
 It was so cute and impressive to see!

 A young cub cuddling with a lioness

-Some more animals we saw at the morning game drive in Savuti.
+We saw some more animals at the morning game drive in Savuti.

 • Jackal